m-harikiran/NormanPD/README.md

 ### project0.py

-This the package used by **main.py** to fetch, extract data, and populate and fetch results from the database.
+This package is used by **main.py** to fetch, extract data, and populate and fetch results from the database.

 #### fetchIncidents(url)